Lego Super Heroes: DC Universe

-Constraction
+Construction Figures

 Three sets were released on 1 January 2012.
-They are 4526 Batman, 4527 The Joker, and 4528 Green Lantern.
+They are 4526 Batman, 4527 The Joker, and 4528 Green Lantern, which were all buildable construction figures.

 Comics

-For July 2012's San Diego Comic-Con, exclusive Shazam and Bizarro minifigures were given away as part of a raffle draw.
+During San Diego Comic-Con 2012, exclusive Shazam and Bizarro minifigures were given away as part of a raffle draw.

-At 2013's SDCC, Black Suit Superman and Green Arrow minifigures were given away.
-In the same year, Toys "R" Us stores had The Joker's Mech minibuild available.
+During 2013's SDCC, Black Suit Superman and Green Arrow minifigures were given away.
+That same year, Toys "R" Us stores had The Joker's Mech minibuild available.

-For SDCC 2014, Batman of Zur-En-Arrh was released as an exclusive minifigure given away to attendees.
+During SDCC 2014, Batman of Zur-En-Arrh was released as an exclusive minifigure given away to attendees.
 In the same year, Toys "R" Us stores had the Batman Bat Signal minibuild available.

-At SDCC 2015, the exclusive Arsenal minifigure was given away to attendees.
+During SDCC 2015, the exclusive Arsenal minifigure was given away to attendees.
 In addition, the exclusive Action Comics #1 Superman vignette set was also available, paying homage to the classic comic cover featuring Superman's debut.

 In 2016, the 30604 Cosmic Boy polybag was released together with Lego DC Comics Super Heroes Justice League: Cosmic Clash (Blu-ray + DVD).
 In addition, Atom was released as an exclusive minifigure given away at SDCC 2016.

-In 2017, the DC Comics Super Heroes Build Your Own Adventure book by Dorling-Kindersley was released, containing 11914 DC Comics Super Heroes Build Your Own Adventure parts and an exclusive Green Lantern minifigure.
+In 2017, the DC Comics Super Heroes Build Your Own Adventure book by Dorling-Kindersley was released, containing 11914 DC Comics Super Heroes Build Your Own Adventure parts and an exclusive John Stewart Green Lantern minifigure.
 Furthermore, an exclusive Vixen minifigure was given away at SDCC 2017.

-At SDCC 2018, the exclusive 75996 Aquaman and Storm promotional set was available to attendees.
+During SDCC 2018, the exclusive 75996 Aquaman and Storm promotional set was available to attendees.
 In addition, an exclusive Black Lightning minifigure was released to convention attendees as well.

-For SDCC 2019, the event exclusive 77903 The Dark Knight of Gotham City vignette set was available to commemorate 80 Years of Batman.
+During SDCC 2019, the event exclusive 77903 The Dark Knight of Gotham City vignette set was available to commemorate 80 Years of Batman.
 An exclusive Zebra Batman minifigure was also released for the event.
 In addition, since 2019, various DC Universe minifigures ranging from Batman and Superman to The Joker and The Penguin were released as magazine gifts with the Lego DC Magazine.

 Based on the Supergirl TV series, an event exclusive Supergirl minifigure was released exclusively through a DC FanDome 2020 raffle.
 In addition, a limited 77906 Wonder Woman was also released in conjunction with DC FanDome exclusively on Lego's official online store in the US and Canada.
 These exclusives were originally made for SDCC 2020, but were repurposed in the wake of the COVID-19 pandemic.